Radio Cardiff

 Radio Cardiff (98.7 FM) is a community radio station serving Cardiff, the capital city of Wales.
-It broadcasts on a terrestrial frequency of 98.7 FM, via DAB in Cardiff and streams online via their website and TuneIn.
-The station was formerly called Beats FM.
+It broadcasts on a terrestrial frequency of 98.7 FM; via DAB in Cardiff, Barry and Caerphilly; and streams online via their website and TuneIn.
+Radio Cardiff is a MOBO (music of Black origin) community station created largely by the team which ran the temporary Bay FM and Beats FM stations on a series of 28-day Restricted Service Licences (RSLs) in the 1990s and early 2000s.

-The station was launched on 31 October 2007 by John Lenney M.B.E.
-It is the only community radio station in the city, and has a specific remit to broadcast music and features of interest to the Welsh Capital's diverse population.
+The station was incorporated as Radio Cardiff Limited (RCL) on 1 November 2006 by John Lenney Jr. MBE and Ian Gallivan and launched its on-air service in October 2007.
+It is the only FM community radio station in the city, and has a specific remit to broadcast features of interest to the Welsh capital's diverse population.

 The station's mission statement is "to deliver a diverse range of music with shows that break the mould of traditional radio".

-Studios

-Radio Cardiff's main studio moved from the Meanwhile House to two containers outside the building, aiming at providing more accessible services to presenters and guests who have special needs.
-Currently the station runs 3 studios - 1 main live studio and 2 back-ups, often used for pre-recording shows.
+Radio Cardiff is based at Meanwhile House with one main live studio and a second back-up studio, often used for pre-recording shows.

-News Service
+News service

 Hourly national updates as well as weekday sports, business and entertainment updates are provided by Radio News Hub.

-Radio Cardiff's news team present local news & weather bulletins Monday to Friday between 7:30am and 6:30pm.
+The station has also broadcast local news as bulletins on the half hour during daytime and as feature content in programmes.

 Programming

 Radio Cardiff delivers programming intended to heighten cultural awareness and to spread information that is relevant to its target communities, and to offer listeners a wide variety of shows that demonstrate the station's commitment to provide a distinctive and local alternative to commercial and mainstream BBC output.
 Over 100 volunteers are regularly involved in creating content for the station, providing distinctive community-oriented programming which has an estimated weekly reach of 26,365.

 The station showcases the rich cultural diversity of Cardiff, and provides training opportunities for members of its target audience.
 It broadcasts content that is popular and relevant to a local and specific audience which can often be overlooked, and it plays music that reflects the multi-cultural heritage of the city, which has one of the longest established BME communities in the UK.
-The cultural heritage of these communities is reflected in its station music policy, which features genres like soul, reggae, R&B and more.
+The cultural heritage of these communities is reflected in its station music policy, which features genres like soul, Jazz, reggae, Ska, R&B, Hiphop, and more.

 As well as a wide variety of music, it produces talk-based shows cover a variety of different topics including: local history, current affairs, science among others.

+Notable past and current presenters include: